Rufus For Real

 Let’s Talk About the Rice (Read Before You Cook)

-• Skip instant or quick-cook rice.
-It breaks down too fast and turns mushy — one-pot dishes need structure.
+• Skip instant rice – it cooks too fast and turns mushy in one-pot recipes

 one-pot chicken thighs and rice garnished with fresh parsley in a large cast iron pot on a wooden surface